Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 7. What is the Total Revenue in this analysis?
 8. What is the Taxi Trip Trend and Revenue Trend for (Jan) 2017?
-9. What is the Taxi Trip Trend and Revenue Trend for (April - June) 2018?
+9. What is the Taxi Trip Trend and Revenue Trend for (April 28 - June 8) 2018?
 10. What is the total trips by Vendor?
 11. What is the total trips by payment type?
 12. What is the total trips by borough?